-- A) Continue financial policies; B) Increase streets funding from \$50 Million to \$64 Million; - C) Increase sidewalks from \$5 Million to \$15 Million and/or augment with Bond Program; - D) Continue ADA efforts, evaluate expanding Senior Activities and Equipment for the Visually Impaired at City Senior Centers; E) Continue to support Lone Star Rail; F) Additional Police Officers and Firefighters; maintain Public Safety under 66% of the General Fund; G) Support current Delegate Agency Funding Allocation Survey Results; H) Increase Youth Programming including My Brother's Keeper, Anti-Bullying, and Teen Dating Violence; I) Increase funding to Animal Care Services for Education, Outreach, Marketing, Enforcement, and Neighborhood Sweeps in high need areas; J) No term limits on Delegate Agency Funding; K) Support World Heritage Incentive Fund; L) Continue to explore funding alternatives for Tricentennial; M) Support for Cost of Non-Attainment Study; N) Support Smart Cities Initiative, Wi-Fi at Parks, Street Lighting, Gun ShotSpotter;

-O) Continue current Workforce Development and Economic Development Incentive Programs; P) Legislative Threats to Revenues
+- A) Continue financial policies; B) Increase streets funding from \$50 Million to \$64 Million; C) Increase sidewalks from \$5 Million to \$15 Million and/or augment with Bond Program; D) Continue ADA efforts evaluate expanding Senior Activities and Equipment for the - D) Continue ADA efforts, evaluate expanding Senior Activities and Equipment for the Visually Impaired at City Senior Centers; E) Continue to support Lone Star Rail; F) Additional Police Officers and Firefighters; maintain Public Safety under 66% of the General Fund; G) Support current Delegate Agency Funding Allocation Survey Results; H) Increase Youth Programming including My Brother's Keeper, Anti-Bullying, and Teen Dating Violence; I) Increase funding to Animal Care Services for Education, Outreach, Marketing, Enforcement, and Neighborhood Sweeps in high need areas; J) No term limits on Delegate Agency Funding; K) Support World Heritage Incentive Fund; L) Continue to explore funding alternatives for Tricentennial; M) Support for Cost of Non-Attainment Study; N) Support Smart Cities Initiative, Wi-Fi at Parks, Street Lighting, Gun ShotSpotter; O) Continue current Workforce Development and Economic Development Incentive Programs; P) Legislative Threats to Revenues

 Mr. Gonima asked the City Councilmembers to review and concur with the Consensus Items to be utilized as a guide by City Staff in the development of the FY 2017 Budget.
 He noted that concurrence did not imply an affirmative vote or agreement with any specific recommendation.
-The Councilmembers concurred with the Consensus Items.
+The Council concurred with the Consensus Items.